 Keep viewers happy

 The people watching your videos really matter.
 When you keep your viewers satisfied, you can gain more watch time and subscribers.
-Here are some strategies you can use: Conversation, Interactivity, and Consistency.
+Here are some strategies you can use: Conversation, Interactivity and Consistency.

 YouTube is an incredibly social platform.
-Conversation is an effective way to bond with your fans so they return.
+Conversation is an effective way to bond with your fans so that they return.
 Here are some strategies to be conversational:

 - Talk to the audience in your main videos.
 You may have a dialogue with your viewers throughout your videos, or only in portions of them.

 - Talk to the audience in separate uploads.
 If you don't want to vlog all the time, consider making supplemental videos to check in with viewers, say thanks, or respond to comments.